cta-observatory/cta-lstchain/docs/lst_analysis_workflow.rst

 It produces the trained models and the MC DL2 files required for data analysis.
 Its usage is recommended in order to:
 - avoid common mistakes and pitfalls
-- do not worry about ressources management for this part of the analysis which requires specific needs
+- do not worry about resources management for this part of the analysis which requires specific needs
 - have a reproducible analysis
-- have common analysis production and therefore save computing ressources
+- have common analysis production and therefore save computing resources

 If you need a specific MC analysis production, you can request one by opening a pull-request on the GitHub repository.